fluxfly-cockrobin/USGovSearch-ChromeExtension/README.md

 and find the folder you extracted from the zip folder in your downloads, it should show up in your extensions at that point

-To try it out highlight some text, right click and hit News.
+To try it out highlight some text, right click and hit govsearch.